Recipients of Zakat

 Meaning: “Indeed sadaqah is for Fakirs, Masakeen and for Amileen (those deployed to collect zakat), those in whose hearts the inculcation of love for Islam is aimed at, and to free the captives and remove the burden of debtors and (those who toil hard) in the way of Allah and for the wayfarers.
 This has been prescribed by Allah.
 Allah, the All-Knower, the Most Wise.”(9:60)

-The above verse describes eight categories of people who are entitled to receive sadaqah and zakat.
+Among the questions regarding zakat, perhaps the most common one is that how many masarif e zakat in Quran are mentioned.
+Hence, the above verse clearly names the eight categories of people who are entitled to receive sadaqah and zakat.
 Among them, Fakirs are the foremost.
-Let us describe each of them separately;
+To understand more, we begin by describing each of them separately:

 Recipient # 1 – FAKIRS